mklarqvist/tomahawk/docs/tutorial.md

 # Getting started with `tomahawk`

+## About

 This is an introductory tutorial for using Tomahawk.
 It will cover:

-* Importing into Tomahawk
+* Importing data into Tomahawk
 * Computing linkage-disequilibrium
+* Subsetting and filtering output data
-* Aggregating and visualizing datasets
+* Aggregating datasets
-* Datasets

 ## Usage instructions
 The CLI of Tomahawk comprises of several distinct subroutines (listed below).